opendocsg/slw-judgments-backfill/2015_SGHC_15/report.md

 _Arbitration_ – _Arbitral Tribunal_ – _Jurisdiction_

 [LawNet Editorial Note: The appeals to this decision in Civil Appeals Nos 139 and 167 of 2015 and the application in Summons No 2 of 2016 were allowed by the Court of Appeal on 29 September 2016.
-See [2016] SGCA 57.]
+See <span class="citation">[2016] SGCA 57</span>.]

 20 January 2015 Judgment reserved.